parada1104/docker-rails/README.md

+# Hey with this guide and repository you should be able to build a Rails application on docker but also using redis, foreman, webpack dev server and also imagemagick(currently only avaiblable on ruby alpine dockerfile)
-# use this repository for the base on the docker rails development and production rails app dockerize
+## use this repository for the base on the docker rails development and production rails app dockerize

-# Base directory is for guidance on building your docker files
+## Base directory is for guidance on building your docker files
 ## Copy all the files in base directory to your future rails app directory
 ### For development:
 #### commands: